chiselinc/stuckincyberspace/2017/planning/dctrl_freischule_prototype_03-2017.md

 ### Asks from more formal partners [academic institutions, private sector, policymaking]

-* positive metrics outcome on trial run
+* Positive metrics outcome on trial run -- does this have a real and positive effect?
-* visibility/acknowledgement for partner sponsors
+* Visibility/acknowledgement of partner sponsors, cross-promotion
-* active engagement of academic students with material that is "moving too fast" for mainstream curriculum to keep up with
+* Active engagement of academic students with the material that is "moving too fast" for mainstream curriculum to keep up with
-* pool of "HQP" (which I think is kind of a gross/objectifying labour concept)
+* Pool of "HQP" (which I think is kind of a gross/objectifying labour concept - let's instead try out "Highly Excellent Humans (HEH)")
-* the program must be self-sustaining eventually, and ready to move to another space if it becomes necessary
+* The program must be self-sustaining eventually, and ready to move to another space if it becomes necessary

 ## Eventual Metrics of Analysis/Application

-* Connecting the concepts of what makes this successful to Sandy Pentland's work
+* Connecting the concepts of what makes this successful (or not) to Sandy Pentland's work on social physics
 * Anonymous attendee count and opt-in participant feedback